- Docente: Antonella Mangione

 Teaching methods

-- Consistency between clinical question and type of exam requested
+- Consistency between clinical question and requested exam

 - Fasting (if required)